Kilimanjaro Packing List

 - Duffle bag or soft kitbag for porters to carry on the mountain (not suitcases)

-- Plastic bags of various sizes to protect equipment you want to ensure is dry (e.g. sleeping bag and books) and for your day pack
+- Waterproof bags of various sizes to protect equipment you want to ensure is dry (e.g. sleeping bag and books) and for your day pack (Not plastic.
+They are not permitted in Tanzania)

 - 4 season sleeping bag (especially for high camps on Kilimanjaro where the temperature can easily drop to below zero).
 Consider a fleece liner if you really feel the cold